gengojs/gengojs/README.md

 * Renamed `viewAware` to `routeAware` in config.
 So just change in your option, viewAware to routeAware and views to routes.
 This was done to prevent any confusion.
 * Changed the exposed current language and locale from function to a string variable.
-* Cleaned up code and added comments to help others how gengo works.
+* Cleaned up code and added comments to help others how see gengo works.
 * The npm repo is now combined with the master.
 Less work for me when updating the readme.
 * Moved `LANG` and `LOCALES` to a folder called maps.
 This will allow to exand the locales and languages without bloating gengo.